TheFelixLive/Timer-V/README.md

 # Creative Mode
 The creative mode is kind of a lightweight mode if you compare them.
 It's designed to allow multiple timers to be tracked simultaneously.
 What do I mean by that?
 Player 1 can have a different time than Player 2.
-In fact, someone can pause their timer while another person's timer continues counting.
+In fact, someone can pause their timer while another person's timer continues counting[^1].
 So much for the theory, let's talk about the home screen:

 ![Image](https://github.com/user-attachments/assets/f4102726-7c00-4bb6-941b-b167d8107cdc)